Smartling/SmartlingHelp/_filetypes/custom-xml.md

   - title: XML Standards
     link: http://www.w3.org/standards/xml/
 directive_format: '&lt!-- smartling.[directive_name] = [value] --&gt'
+directive_instructions_markdown: |
-directive_instructions: 'The directive must be a single comment on one line, and there should not be any inline trailing symbols after the directive.
+  The directive must be a single comment on one line, and there should not be any inline trailing symbols after the directive.
 Directives apply to all strings that follow them.
-Directives can be changed throughout the file'
+Directives can be changed throughout the file.
 directive_prefix: '&lt!-- '
 directive_suffix: ' --&gt'
 directives: